FMGordillo/cancha-martinez/README.md

 ## PLEASE NOTE

+These are some considerations to be done for some parts of the code:

+### IBM Cloudant

-Index document must be provided in order to sort matches by `reservation_date`.
+Index document must be provided in order to sort matches by **`reservation_date`**.
 Below is the example doc to create:

 ```
 "_id": "*****",